-The most common Can-Am ATV problems I see are often user errors.
+The most common Can-Am problems I see are often user errors.

-I see many guys burn up their belts, hydrolock their engine, and just thrash the ATV.
+I see many guys burn up their belts, hydrolock their engine, and just thrash them.

 I once had a guy roll his Outlander 1000 down the side of the mountain.
 Besides needing a new frame and plastics, the ATV ran and got him back to his truck.

-Even more common problems are always the simple ones that affect all ATVs, like a dead battery or bad starter relay.
+Even more common problems are always the simple ones that affect all makes, like a dead battery or bad starter relay.

-In other words, the most common Can-Am problems are just normal ATV problems or user error problems.
+In other words, the most common Can-Am problems are just normal problems or user error problems.

 Unique Problem For Can-Ams